 All of these experiences are welcomed and explored with curiosity rather than judgment.

-After the first session, you and your therapist will discuss the next steps.
+After the first few sessions, you and your therapist will discuss the next steps.
 This may include continuing to explore your goals, deepening awareness of parts, or simply allowing time to reflect on how the session felt.

 Therapy unfolds gradually.
 Each session builds on the last, allowing trust and understanding to grow naturally.